ErfnD/Ref2DOI/README.md

 ### 💡 Additional Notes

 * The tool is tested on **Windows**, but it can also run on **macOS** and **Linux** — just make sure to install the appropriate versions of Python and Ruby and run the script manually (since `.bat` files only work on Windows).

----

-Let me know if you'd like a shorter version for the GitHub repo summary or README heading!